KarthickMathesh/KarthickMathesh/README.md

 ### Hi there, I'm Karthick Mathesh 👋

 ## I'm a Full Stack Web Developer
-- 🔭 I’m currently working on [10BucksOnly]!
+- 🔭 I’m currently working on Next Brain Tech, Bangalore!
 - 🌱 I’m currently learning Tamilwind CSS & other stuff's related to my profile 👷
 - 👯 I’m looking to collaborate & work other with people related to my profile.
 - 🥅 2021 Goals: Learn more and slove more.